TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     Historically, SmartOS booted off of a USB key or a read-only media like CD-ROM.
 The copy and version of the SmartOS software on one of these media is called a Platform Image.
 A Platform Image is described in detail in the next section.

     piadm(1M) manages multiple copies of Platform Images on a bootable ZFS pool, allowing easier updates to Platform Images and maintaining multiple Platform Images on a single boot media.
-The method and implementation of SmartOS booting does not change vs. a USB key or CD-ROM, but merely uses a bootable ZFS pool as the source of the Platform Image, which can be the SmartOS `zones` pool if it is a bootable pool.
+The method and implementation of SmartOS booting does not change vs. a USB key or CD-ROM, but merely uses a bootable ZFS pool as the source of the Platform Image, which can be the traditional SmartOS `zones` pool if it is a bootable pool.

 ## PLATFORM IMAGES